EML vs. DML: Essential Laser Technologies in 100G/200G/400G/800G Optics

-By contrast, EMLs have an upper hand in applications with higher speeds and longer distance transmission, due to its smaller chromatic dispersion.
-They can operate at higher speeds with a much lower chirp, making them an ideal choice in high performance long-haul coherent optical communication systems.
+By contrast, EMLs have an upper hand in applications with higher speeds and longer distance transmission, due to their smaller chromatic dispersion.
+They can operate at higher speeds with a much lower chirp, making them an ideal choice in high-performance long-haul coherent optical communication systems.

-Naturally, EMLs are not an economical option in lower data rate (1G-10G) application as they have a relatively higher cost.
+Naturally, EMLs are not an economical option in lower data rate (1G-10G) applications as they have a relatively higher cost.

 FS Transceivers Boost 100G/200G/400G/800G Migration

 FS 100G/200G/400G transceiver modules are equipped with either DML or EML to enable high-speed data transmission of varying reaches from 500m to as far as 80km.
 To boost easy migration to 800G, FS 800G transceiver modules take full advantage of EML to handle distances from 500m to 10km.
 They prove to be a flexible and reliable choice for various applications in your diverse 100G/200G/400G/800G data center networks.
 The following two figures will all FS transceiver modules with either DML or EML.